 How to Clean Leeks

 Leeks are tasty but you need to learn how to clean them properly because they can be rather dirty since they grow in sandy soil.
-Learn all about: what do leeks taste like, what are leeks, how to clean leeks, and recipes that use leeks!
+Here's how to clean and store leeks!

 Instructions